RunestoneInteractive/httlads/_sources/WorldFacts/screenscrape_cids.rst

 More Practice
 -------------

-Using a Web API on your own
+Using a Web API on Your Own
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Find a web API that provides some numeric data that interests you.
-There is tons of data available in the world of Finance, Sports, environment, travel, etc.
+There is tons of data available in the world of Finance, Sports, environment, travel, etc.  A great place to look is at `The Programmable Web <https://www.programmalbeweb.com>`_  Yes, this assignment is a bit vague and open ended but that is part of the excitement.
+You get to find an API and graph some data that appeals to YOU, not something some author or professor picked out.
+You might even feel like you have awesome super powers by the time you finish this project.

 1. Use the web api to obtain the data.
+Most sites are going to provide it in JSON format similar to what we saw.

 2. Next create a graph of your using Altair